AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 ### Adding Content to a Channel {#adding-content}

-Once you have your channel in place, you need to add content to your channel that AEM Screens player will display.
+When you have your channel in place, add content to your channel that AEM Screens player can display.

 Follow the steps below to add content to the channel (**TestChannel**) in your project: